rgdSolutions/trivia-quiz-app/README.md

 ```shell
 yarn demo
 ```
 > **Note**: This command will run all application processes and seed the database with a default configuration.
-The `MAX_NUMBER_OF_CATEGORIES` value can be changed in the `.env.demo` file if you would like to seed the database additional categories.
+The `MAX_NUMBER_OF_CATEGORIES` value can be changed in the `.env.demo` file if you would like to seed the database with additional categories (not recommended because of api rate limits).

-Next, wait until your shell shows that the seeding script is completely finished.
+Next, wait until your terminal shows that the seeding script is completely finished.

 Finally, open your browser to http://localhost:3000.